top of page

 Group of Japanese women in colorful kimonos and scarves smile and gesture peace signs on a narrow street with traditional buildings, exuding joy with Cookie

 Young Japanese girls enjoy a stroll in Tokyo's temple filled Asakusa area.
-They show off their kimonos, greeting Cookie.
+They show off their kimonos, greeting Cookie and offering their wares.

 “Travel is fatal to prejudice, bigotry, and narrow-mindedness.” – Mark Twain